NOTE: This webpage is deliberately NOT shown on the menu system.

 Also, our focus may be on other parts of someone's body / face.
 Hair, breasts, chest, six-pack (or fat belly), rear end, eyes, or legs for example.
 Whether by conditioning, or a sexual attraction to certain parts of the body.
 Or we may be fixated on someone's clothing (men in uniform, ladies?), jewelry, or other material possessions - house, car, phone, purse, etc....
 Or we may be so fixated on ourselves that we don't notice certain details about other people.
 Considering the importance of clothing (dress to impress), jewelry, and other artifacts of our material world - many of us are 'superficial' so to speak then - we just don't collectively know much about the nose!
 There may be a negative connotation attached to the word "superficial," we just think of it as "what is on the surface," w/o any negativity in particular.

 The cultures we live in also form our values about face - including the shape of the nose.
 Thus, we may think certain features are "normal."
 Culture isn't just by ethnicity, but by socio-economic class.
 "Birds of a feather, flock together."
 Lastly, our own personal (emotional) history with certain looks and behaviors clouds our ability to notice differences between our noses.
 For example, if we respect a certain individual for doing certain "good deeds" for us or others, we place a positive label on their face.
 Thus, we may become blind to that person's faults, and subsequent people who look like that.
 Love is blind, so the saying goes.
-We won't go into love much, as that is covered in the book, as you may recall if you've read it completely.

 As you look at more noses, from different angles, in different lighting and contexts, you will soon be able to quickly add the shape of a nose as a tool to help you determine someone's general personality without even meeting them.
 Also as a judge of how much dark energy they have inside.